Uncle Tom and Little Eva (painting)

 Uncle Tom and Little Eva is an oil on canvas painted by Edwin Long in 1866.
 It depicts a scene from the novel Uncle Tom's Cabin.
-The painting is kept at Russell-Cotes Art Gallery & Museum.
+Tom is seen, seated at the right, watching at Eva, dressed in white, an angelical child, while she is reading her book.
+Poorly dressed Tom has a black child by his side, while a faithful dog lies beside Eva.
+The painting is kept at Russell-Cotes Art Gallery & Museum, in Bournemouth.